Legacy Private Trust Co. Sells 292 Shares of Vanguard High Dividend Yield ETF (NYSEARCA:VYM)

-Legacy Private Trust Co. lessened its stake in shares of Vanguard High Dividend Yield ETF (NYSEARCA:VYM – Free Report) by 5.5% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 4,995 shares of the company’s stock after selling 292 shares during the period.
+Legacy Private Trust Co. reduced its stake in Vanguard High Dividend Yield ETF (NYSEARCA:VYM – Free Report) by 5.5% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 4,995 shares of the company’s stock after selling 292 shares during the period.
 Legacy Private Trust Co.’s holdings in Vanguard High Dividend Yield ETF were worth $516,000 at the end of the most recent reporting period.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Derbend Asset Management boosted its holdings in shares of Vanguard High Dividend Yield ETF by 69.9% in the 2nd quarter.
-Derbend Asset Management now owns 5,833 shares of the company’s stock valued at $619,000 after purchasing an additional 2,400 shares in the last quarter.
-Oak Hill Wealth Advisors LLC boosted its holdings in shares of Vanguard High Dividend Yield ETF by 4.9% during the 2nd quarter.
-Oak Hill Wealth Advisors LLC now owns 183,951 shares of the company’s stock valued at $19,514,000 after acquiring an additional 8,615 shares in the last quarter.
-Scotia Capital Inc. boosted its holdings in shares of Vanguard High Dividend Yield ETF by 4.9% during the 1st quarter.
-Scotia Capital Inc. now owns 37,192 shares of the company’s stock valued at $3,924,000 after acquiring an additional 1,723 shares in the last quarter.
-Culbertson A N & Co.
-Inc. boosted its holdings in shares of Vanguard High Dividend Yield ETF by 1.3% during the 2nd quarter.
-Culbertson A N & Co.
-Inc. now owns 31,468 shares of the company’s stock valued at $3,338,000 after acquiring an additional 410 shares in the last quarter.
-Finally, Stifel Financial Corp boosted its holdings in shares of Vanguard High Dividend Yield ETF by 12.3% during the 1st quarter.
-Stifel Financial Corp now owns 1,349,431 shares of the company’s stock valued at $142,368,000 after acquiring an additional 147,461 shares in the last quarter.
+A number of other hedge funds have also added to or reduced their stakes in the stock.
+Fairfield Bush & CO. bought a new position in shares of Vanguard High Dividend Yield ETF during the first quarter valued at approximately $84,000.
+Bank of New York Mellon Corp boosted its stake in shares of Vanguard High Dividend Yield ETF by 5.9% during the first quarter.
+Bank of New York Mellon Corp now owns 221,009 shares of the company’s stock valued at $24,808,000 after purchasing an additional 12,223 shares in the last quarter.
+BlackRock Inc. boosted its stake in shares of Vanguard High Dividend Yield ETF by 56.8% during the first quarter.
+BlackRock Inc. now owns 1,145 shares of the company’s stock valued at $129,000 after purchasing an additional 415 shares in the last quarter.
+Cibc World Market Inc. bought a new position in shares of Vanguard High Dividend Yield ETF during the first quarter valued at approximately $227,000.
+Finally, Sei Investments Co. boosted its stake in shares of Vanguard High Dividend Yield ETF by 1.5% during the first quarter.
+Sei Investments Co. now owns 123,399 shares of the company’s stock valued at $13,847,000 after purchasing an additional 1,853 shares in the last quarter.

 The Vanguard High Dividend Yield Index Fund (VYM) is an exchange-traded fund that is based on the FTSE Custom High Dividend Yield index.
 The fund tracks the FTSE High Dividend Yield Index.
 The index selects high-dividend-paying US companies, excluding REITS, and weights them by market cap.
 VYM was launched on Nov 10, 2006 and is managed by Vanguard.